dirceubb/k0s-on-Proxmox/Instructions.md

+# Automate Kubernetes cluster creation on Proxmox
+## Tools used are: Terraform, Ansible, k0s

+Note: if run on windows, it's best to use powershell 7, otherwise there might be compatibilty issues with the default BOM encoding on windows

 1. Based on this [guide](https://pve.proxmox.com/wiki/Cloud-Init_Support) you can run following commands to get a cloud init ready to clone VM

 ```